faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 # Symbolification

 This chapter explains crash dump symbolification\index{symbolification}.
+Symbolification is the process of mapping machine addresses into symbolic addresses meaningful to the programmer possessing the source code.
+Instead of seeing machine addresses, we want to see function names (plus any offset),

 We use the `icdab_planets` sample app to demonstrate a crash. @icdabgithub

 When dealing with real world crashes, a number of different entities are involved.
 These can be the end user device, the settings allowing the crash report to be sent back to Apple, the symbols held by Apple and our local development environment setup to mirror such a configuration.